 I swapped out the certificate from Let’s Encrypt temporarily with another certificate and the swarm of AppleNewsBots successfully grabbed the files they were after and then left.
 I’ve also talked to and confirmed this issue with other webmasters who all have had the same problem and all have had Let’s Encrypt certificates on their websites.

 I’ve contacted Apple regarding the issue, and have been reassured that their engineers are working on the problem.
 However, it has been three months since I first contacted them and the issue still persists.
 I’ve tried contacting them after the first correspondence, but haven’t received a reply since the first email exchange.

 As Apple wouldn’t resolve the issue(s) with their bot, I needed to start blocking them to free up resources for actual visitors.
-Initially I repurposed the blocking repeating 403 requests solution using Fail2Ban to target excessive 301 Permanently Moved redirects using the same method.
-Despite that the Fail2Ban ban-action only needed to keep track of redirects for 10 seconds to identify and block the badly behaved bots from Apple, it lead to quote the increase in Fail2Ban’s memory usage as there are far more legitimate 301 redirects than there are 403 requests in normal operation.
+Initially, I repurposed the blocking repeating 403 requests solution using Fail2Ban to target excessive 301 Permanently Moved redirects using the same method.
+Despite that the Fail2Ban ban-action only needed to keep track of redirects for 10 seconds to identify and block the badly-behaved bots from Apple, it leads to quote the increase in Fail2Ban’s memory usage as there are far more legitimate 301 redirects than there are 403 requests in normal operation.

 If you’re using certificates from a relatively new or small certificate authority, be aware that some online services and bots may misbehave.
 It’s the price you pay for being an early adopter.

 Oh, and lastly I’d like to mention that AppleNewsBot sends If-Modified-Since as Unix timestamps rather than the RFC 1123 date format as required in HTTP.
 In other words, their sloppy implementation is so bad that they’ll always receive cache-misses from every server every time.
 Good job, Apple.
 Just terrific work on this one.